-Gray uniformity is good; however, this can vary between individual units.
+Gray uniformity is good, but this can vary between individual units.
 It's slightly darker around the sides of the screen, but thankfully, there's very little dirty screen effect, and uniformity is much better in darker scenes.

-Black uniformity is excellent.
-There's a bit of backlight bleed around the top corners of the screen, as well as some minor clouding and blooming around the test cross; however, the rest of the screen is very uniform.
+Black uniformity is remarkable.
+There's a bit of backlight bleed around the top corners of the screen, as well as some minor clouding and blooming around the test cross, but the rest of the screen is very uniform.
 Note that black uniformity can vary between units.

-Out of the box, the Samsung Q70T has great color accuracy; however, it can vary between units.
+Out of the box, the Samsung Q70T has great color accuracy, but accuracy can vary between units.
 There are minor inaccuracies with several colors and with shades of gray, although they may be difficult to notice.
 Gamma doesn't follow the 2.2 target at all, resulting in most scenes appearing brighter than they should.
 The color temperature is on the warm side, giving the image a slight reddish tint.

 Update 09/30/2020: We've changed the status of the Auto-Calibration function from 'Untested' to 'Undetermined', as the Q70T isn't yet listed as being compatible with CalMAN.